-Agencies should explain the objectives of the consultation process and the context in which consultation is taking place-be careful to explain when and how the final decision will be made.
+Agencies should explain the objectives of the consultation process and the context in which consultation is taking place-be careful to explain when and how the final decision will be made and what is and is not on the table.
 Feedback should be welcomed and responded to, even if it is not adopted.
 Dissenting views need not be accommodated, as long as they are dealt with respectfully.